Skip to main content

 Child config

-As mentioned above, we do not recommend to claim the Child to Cloud directly during your setup.
+As mentioned above, we do not recommend connecting the Child to Cloud directly during your setup.

-This is done in order to reduce the footprint of the Netdata Agent on your production system, as some capabilities can be switched OFF for the Child and kept ON for the Parent.
+This is done to reduce the footprint of the Netdata Agent on your production system, as some capabilities can be switched OFF for the Child and kept ON for the Parent.

 In this example, Machine Learning and Alerting are disabled for the Child, so that the Parent can take the load.
 We also use RAM instead of disk to store metrics with limited retention, covering temporary network issues.